dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

 For the dashboards, the duplicate indicators may not be problematic, particularly if they are grouped together correctly.
 This should be judged on a case-by-case basis to determine their impact on the system prior to importing the package.

+> **Caution**
-**Note : Importing packages should always be attempted in a development system first.
+> Note Importing packages should always be attempted in a development system first.
 Only when all issues have been sorted out should they be imported to a production system**

 ## Revisions of data collection tools over time